elizayang222/StickerSmash/README.md

 # Stiker Smash

 StickerSmash is a fun and interactive mobile app built using React Native and Expo, where users can place and interact with digital stickers on their photos.
 This app offers a unique and engaging way to personalize images and share them with friends.

+## Features
+- Upload and select images from your gallery
+- Choose from a variety of fun and themed stickers
+- Resize, drag, and rotate stickers on the image
+- Save and share the personalized image
+- Smooth and responsive UI built with React Native
+## Technologies Used
+- **React Native**: Framework for building the mobile app
+- **Expo**: Toolset for building and deploying the app easily
+- **React** Navigation: For navigating between different screens
+- **React Native Gesture Handler**: For handling touch gestures like dragging and resizing
+- **Expo-Image-Picker**: For picking images from the device gallery
+- **Expo-FileSystem**: For saving images locally

 ## Get started